MarioBatusic/Dashboard_and_tile_Roles/dashboard & tile roles.md

 ## Description

 The `tile` role is the accessibility child of the `dashboard` role.
-The elements with this role are similar to the elements with the `cell` role in that they are placed next to each other in a table cell-like manner, both horizontally and vertically.
+Elements with this role are similar to the elements with the `cell` role in that they are placed next to each other in a table cell-like manner, both horizontally and vertically.
 Like table cells they can be of different sizes.
-The tiles thus behave like `td` elements that have different values for their `colspan` and/or `rowspan` attributes.
+Tiles thus behave like `td` elements that have different values for their `colspan` and/or `rowspan` attributes.
 This comparisson is only intended to help to better understand the concept and does not mean that the tiles in the markup always follow the table paradigm.

 ## ARIA Semantics
 - Role name: `tile` or `card`
 - Similar concept: table cell (`cell` element)
+- Required Accessibility Parent Roles:
-- Accessibility Parent: `dashboard`
+   - `dashboard`
+   - `group`

 # Keyboard Shortcuts

 This digression belongs more to the ARIA Authoring Practices Guide, but it is useful to think about keyboard shortcuts concerning a new role right away.

-Some of the dashboards available on the Web allow navigation between the tiles using the arrow keys or the tab key.
+Some of the dashboards available on the eeb allow navigation between the tiles using the arrow keys or the tab key.
 Very few allow resizing and repositioning using the keyboard.
 However, most dashboards do not provide for their own keyboard navigation between the tiles.

 All functionalities that are possible with the mouse must also be available with the keyboard: